ibm-cloud-docs/hpc-spectrum-symphony/config-setup-symph-cluster.md

 For enabling RC4 support in RHEL, the steps differ depending on the RHEL version.
 It is recommended to refer to the official documentation for detailed instructions.

-### Joining Symphony Cluster Nodes to Active Directory Domain
+### Joining Symphony cluster with Symphony cluster node
 {: #procedure-ad-samba}

 Samba Winbind is an alternative to the System Security Services Daemon (SSSD) for connecting a Red Hat Enterprise Linux (RHEL) system with Active Directory (AD).
 This section describes how to join an RHEL system to an AD domain by using realmd to configure Samba Winbind.